numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 The values in the name, email address and username fields come from the VLE.
 The username field might not correspond exactly to the student's username on the VLE; in particular, Blackboard preprends usernames with ``cuid:``.

+The file might take a while to produce; it'll be available in the :ref:`resource-reports` tab once it's ready.

 Student progress
 ^^^^^^^^^^^^^^^^